 Don’t be fooled.
 Medicare doesn’t market genetic testing.
 If you fall for this scam, it could eat away at your benefits and prevent Medicare from covering similar tests in the future.
 And if a doctor doesn’t order the test as medically necessary, you could end up footing the bill yourself.
 Many victims never receive their test results.

-According to the FTC, Americans lost $717.3 million to fraud this year.3 And the top two kinds of fraud in the nation—imposter scams and identity theft—are also the most common types of Medicare fraud.
+According to the FTC, Americans lost $717.3 million to fraud in 2019.3 And the top two kinds of fraud in the nation—imposter scams and identity theft—are also the most common types of Medicare fraud.

 Chances are, you or someone you know has received a phone call from someone trying to get your Medicare or Social Security number.
 But getting your information is just one way scammers can cheat you.
 Here are the most common goals and tactics for Medicare scams.